Martin Tuchman School of Management

 Presented during the residence week for the Executive Program.
 Includes management accounting, managerial economics, statistics, operations research, marketing, MIS, and finance.

 MGMT 620.
-Management of Technology.
+Strategic Management of Technological Innovation.
 3 credits, 3 contact hours.

 MGMT 625.
 Distribution Logistics.
 3 credits, 3 contact hours.